timilehin2000/gowagr/README.md

-# Money Transfer System API
+# Gowagr

-Welcome to the **Money Transfer System API**!
+Welcome to the **Gowagr**!
 This API allows users to register, authenticate, and initiate transfers seamlessly.
 It is designed for efficient money transfer, providing a robust and secure backend service.

 ## Table of Contents